 - a.
-All processing systems where milk from Certified Humane® farms goes to be further processed must be inspected by HFAC for traceability to ensure that: - 1.
+All processing systems, including creameries and further processing facilities where milk from Certified Humane® farms is to be manufactured (into dairy products such as milk, butter, cheese, yogurt, ice cream, etc.), must be inspected by HFAC for traceability to ensure that: - 1.
 There is no commingling with non-certified milk or milk products, and - 2.
-That the Certified Humane® logo is only being used on milk and milk products from Certified Humane® farms. - b.
-Standards for processing systems are include in the HFAC Program/Policy Manual, which can be found at www.certifiedhumane.org.
+That the Certified Humane® logo is only being used on milk and milk products from Certified Humane® farms. - 3.
+HFAC will audit the plant for traceability according to the Policy Manual, which can be found at www.certifiedhumane.org, to ensure that all the products that are labeled with the Certified Humane® logo originate from Certified Humane® farms.

-PART 7: SLAUGHTER
+PART 8: SLAUGHTER